GLAM-Workbench/glam-workbench-template/{{cookiecutter.temp_directory}}/CONTRIBUTING.md

 To have versions automatically archived in Zenodo, you have to [give Zenodo access to your GitHub account](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content), and configure it to listen for any new releases from the repository.

-The `update_versions.sh` script helps you update various files so that you're ready to create a new release on GitHub.
+The `scripts/update_versions.sh` script helps you update various files so that you're ready to create a new release on GitHub.
 Just give it the name of the new version, eg: `./update_versions v0.1.0.`.

 * Make sure notebooks are listed in `README.md`
-* Run the `update_versions.sh` script, supplying the tag of the new version.
+* Run the `scripts/update_versions.sh` script, supplying the tag of the new version.
 This will update `README.md` and `zenodo.json` with the new version details.
 * Push changes to GitHub as above.
 * Go to GitHub and create a new release, using the version name as the release name and the tag.